-The number of orders to detect is specified by the parameter norders.
-If this parameter is set to zero, then the function will detect orders until the intensity of the next candidate drops to below a fraction pthres of the dimmest line.
+The function detects orders until the intensity of the next candidate drops to below a fraction pthres of the dimmest line.

 An important parameter in order for the robust peak detection to work is the (approximate) interorder spacing.

-This parameter is estimated as the raw image height divided by the predicted number of orders (norders).
-In the automatic mode this parameter is estimated as the first minimum of the auto-correlation function along the column in the Hough image which contains the global maximum.
+This parameter is estimated as the first minimum of the auto-correlation function along the column in the Hough image which contains the global maximum.
 This fully automatic way of detecting the orders assumes only that the interorder spacing varies mildly as a function of the order number.